ATarren/atarren.github.io/about/index.md

     {% include image.html url="/images/more.jpeg" description="Nearby Burlington Bay, Where I often Paddle and Rock climb." %}

     <p>At present I am in the department of mathematics at the University of Vermont, where I am completing a masters in applied math.
-In addition to fundementals in analysis, I concentrate in employing numerical analysis as well as ordinary differential equations techniques to Complex Systems and Network Research.
+In addition to fundamentals in analysis, I concentrate in employing numerical analysis as well as ordinary differential equations techniques to Complex Systems and Network Research.
 I also hold a teaching assistantship position in the department, instructing Calculus 019 Sections and assisting with Real Analysis and Linear Algebra. </p>

 {% include image.html url="/images/me.jpg" description="One of my favorite activities." %}